learn-co-curriculum/phase-3-active-record-introduction/README.md

 # Introduction to Using Active Record

-Now that we've covered object relationships and ORMs, we will introduce Active Record, which is the part of the application responsible for representing data and logic.
-ActiveRecord is an approach to access data in a database.
-Active Record is an ORM, which, as we learned can make fetching and representing data easier.
+Now that we've covered object relationships and ORMs, we will introduce Active Record.
+Active Record is an ORM - it does the same sort of tasks we learned about previously with ORMs.
+Using Actie Record, just like using an ORM, can make fetching and representing data easier.
+Using Active Record saves us the trouble of writing our own custom ORMs.

 Active Record gives us a few features.
 In this section we will discuss: